jmacpherson/CthulhuDolorem/README.markdown

  * If you just went and installed Package Control, you probably need to restart Sublime Text 2 before doing this next bit.
  * Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
  * Select "Package Control: Install Package" (it'll take a few seconds)
- * Select LoremIpsum when the list appears.
+ * Select CthulhuDolorem when the list appears.

 Package Control will automatically keep Git up to date with the latest version.

 ### Manual Install for ST3

 1. Open the sublime text command pallete, and **Preferences: Browse Packages**
-2. Checout the ST3 branch of this repo in there
+2. Checkout the ST3 branch of this repo in there
 3. Restart ST3

 Report bugs here, and I will do my best to repair them (or better still - make the fix, and send me a pull request).